osisoft/OCS-Docs/content/api-reference/api-console.md

 ## Path autocomplete

 When entering a URI for a namespace- or community-scoped API request, the API console automatically suggests available identifiers for path completion.
 Additionally, a chip next to the identifier displays the resource name that it resolves to.
+Resources are listed in alphabetical order.

 ![Path autocomplete](images/api-console-autocomplete.png)